 The Special Industry Project (SIP), a work-integrated learning course at the ANU College of Business and Economics (CBE), has contributed to solving business cases presented by organisations across Australia.
 Mimicking the real-world consulting environment, students enrolled in SIP take on a consulting role, working in teams to devise the best solution to a business case.

 Every semester, undergraduate students across The Australian National University (ANU) have the unique opportunity to participate in SIP.
 They work closely with two industry partners – a business client, who provides the business case, and a team of mentors, who coach the participants.
-The mentors for the course have been from Strategy&, the unit of PricewaterhouseCoopers that provides strategic advice to businesses.
+The mentors for the course are from Strategy&, who provide strategic advice to businesses.

 No previous knowledge about consulting is required for students to enrol in this course.
 All that is needed is enthusiasm, curiosity about management consulting, a creative mindset and desire for cross-disciplinary learning.